Seven Deadly Sins (novel series)

-Seven Deadly Sins is a series of young kids' novels written by Robin Wasserman.
-Its plot follows a group of bankrupt teens living in the town of Grace, California.
-The series was published starting in 2005 through Simon Pulse and consists of seven books, each one named after one of the seven deadly sins.
-The book by release date are Lust (1981), Envy, Pride (1983), Wrath, Sloth, Gluttony (1990), and Greed.
+Seven Deadly Sins is a series of young kids' novels by Robin Wasserman.
+The plot follows a group of bankrupt teens living in the town of Grace, California.
+The series was published starting in 2005 through Simon Pulse and consists of seven books, each named after one of the seven deadly sins.
+The books by release date are Lust, Envy, Pride, Wrath, Sloth, Gluttony, and Greed.

-The series was adapted into a TV miniseries in 2005 that starred Dreama Walker, Rachel Melvin, Jared Keeso, Reila Aphrodite, and Eric Close.
+The series was adapted into a TV miniseries in 2010 that starred Dreama Walker, Rachel Melvin, Jared Keeso, Reila Aphrodite, and Eric Close.

 Synopsis

 The stories follow a group of teens as they battle with their desires and the backstabbing, cut-throat things they will do to get what they want—from betraying best friends to realizing they would do anything to get revenge on the best friend who wronged them.